 Dual Degrees

-GWSPH offers students multiple options to enroll in a combined undergraduate/MPH dual degree program.
+The Milken Institute School of Public Health (SPH) offers students multiple options to enroll in a combined undergraduate/master's dual degree program.
 Our programs are geared toward exceptional undergraduate students who strive to become leaders in the public health community.

-All dual degree programs offer students admission to an MPH program without having to sit for the Graduate Record Examination (GRE).
-In addition, students can complete both undergraduate and graduate degrees more efficiently and at a lower cost than had the degrees been completed separately.
+All dual degree programs offer students admission to a master's (MPH or MS) program at SPH.
+Students can complete both undergraduate and graduate degrees more efficiently and at a lower cost than had the degrees been completed separately.

 • BS Public Health/MPH